datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 Before we move on we need to find the code segment (CS) for `BBS.EXE`, and I do not know how to do that except to stop execution while the MOOODEM banner is printing.
 I used this same technique with `dosdebug` as well.
 The good news is that it is very consistent with identical setups, e.g. with DOSEMU it was always `0xFA0`, with QEMU it has always been `0xF94`.
 The other option is to set a breakpoint.
 The former method worked just fine for me.

 > Did I forget to mention that [i8086 is weird](https://en.wikipedia.org/wiki/X86_memory_segmentation)?
 Man, you're in for a treat.
 The i8086 has a 20-bit address bus, but only 16-bit addresses.
 Instead of using bank switching, Intel decided to use "segments".
 The short of it is your hardware address is `16 * $CS` + offset (what you think your address is).
-If you're wonder if that can cause problems--well, _yes!_
+If you're wondering if that can cause problems--well, _yes!_

 Ok, here's what I see: